Msisso213/SOC_Automation_Project_Home_Lab/README.md

 # SOC_Automation_Project_Home_Lab
-The goal of this home lab is to mimic a SOC environment for identification, containment and eradication of possible threats, by sending alerts to a SOAR platform and emailing the analyst about the details of the alert.
-This home lab will also showcase some automation and responsive capabilities.
+The goal of this home lab is to mimic a SOC environment for identification, containment and eradication of possible threats, by sending alerts to a SOAR platform about the details of the alert.
 This project will include Wazuh as an SIEM & XDR, TheHive for case management and Shuffle Automation for SOAR capabilities.
 This lab will be divided in 4 parts:
 1. Logical Diagram
 2. Tools Configuration
 3. Telemetry Generation